Finding Balance – How To Do Half Moon Pose

 Mind Over Matter

-Half Moon Pose similarly invites you to confront your own measure of trust and courage.
-If you don’t commit enough energy and focus to the pose, you will not be able to find the freedom within it.
-Yet, if you open up without grounding, you can topple over with such overenthusiasm.
-Ultimately, without equal parts expansiveness and centering this balancing pose can be frustrating, however, if we incorporate a sense of adventure coupled with self-awareness, this is a pose that can make you feel like you reached the highest mountain peak, or in my case, successfully slammed that elusive overhead shot.
+Without equal parts expansiveness and centering, this balancing pose can be frustrating.
+However, if we incorporate a sense of adventure coupled with self-awareness, this pose makes you feel like you’ve reached the highest mountain peak, or successfully slammed that elusive overhead shot.

 Fine-Tuning Half Moon Pose

-- Stack your bones to cultivate ease: Much like the poses in the warm-up standing sequence, your top hip stacks over the bottom hip as though your back was pressed up against an imaginary wall.
-Your shoulders also mimic this stacking so your chest slightly spirals up to the sky as you lean back.
+- Stack your bones to cultivate ease: Much like the poses in the warmup sequence, stack your top hip over the bottom hip, your back pressed up against an imaginary wall.
+Your shoulders also mimic this stacking; chest slightly spiraling up to the sky as you lean back.

-- Engage both legs to maneuver confidently within the pose: Externally rotate the standing leg as though you’re trying to turn your leg toward the imaginary wall behind you.
+- Engage both legs to maneuver confidently within the pose: Externally rotate the standing leg, trying to turn your leg toward the imaginary wall behind you.
 Keep the knee in line with the midline of your foot.
-Internally rotate the lifted leg as though you’re trying to point your knee towards the floor and keep the foot flexed.
+Internally rotate the lifted leg like you’re trying to point your knee towards the floor, keeping the foot flexed.

 - Enjoy long lines on all sides: As your breastbone moves forward to lengthen the front body, the tail bone moves toward the back lifted heel to lengthen the back body.
-At the fullest expression of this pose, both arms are extended to a T and externally rotated with shoulder blades moving towards the waist.
-The collar bones stay wide to invite spaciousness into the chest.
-As you would in Triangle, lengthen the side waist on the bottom by moving your arm pit further away from the hip while keeping the shoulders stacked and away from the ears.
-This will also encourage your ribs to hug in toward the sides of your spine.
+At the fullest expression of this pose, both arms extend to a T and external rotate, shoulder blades moving towards the waist.
+Collarbones stay wide, inviting spaciousness into the chest.
+As in Triangle, lengthen the side waist on the bottom by moving your armpit further away from the hip, keeping the shoulders stacked and away from the ears.
+This also encourages your ribs to hug in toward the sides of your spine.

-- Find balance through opposing actions: This is an omnidirectional pose; you’re spreading yourself out in all directions.
-However, you’re also drawing energy to your center to maintain the stability in the posture.
+- Find balance through opposing actions: This is an omnidirectional pose; you’re spreading yourself out in all directions, while also drawing energy to your center to maintain stability.
 As the top of your head moves forward, the heel of your back foot presses backward.
-Ground your standing foot evenly on the floor and keep your torso and top arm buoyant, yet firm.
+Ground your standing foot evenly on the floor, keeping your torso and top arm buoyant yet firm.

 Finishing Half Moon Pose

-Spend a 3-5 breaths in this pose before stepping the back foot down.
+Spend three to five breaths in this pose before stepping the back foot down.
 Feel free to counter the pose with another Reverse Warrior, perhaps straighten the front leg to stretch the hips out again before moving to the second side.
-To close the practice, enjoy 2-3 backbends like Bridge (Setu Bandha Sarvangasana) followed by some gentle supine twists before ending with a decent stint in your final resting pose, Corpse (Savasana).
-May you enjoy freedom and grounding this fall season!